readysteadypan/rspCFG/README.md

 These configs are currently in testing and, though functional, are not finalised.
 We expect to also provide support for FlamingSarge's RSP Plugin before we can release it for preseason.

-The current version is Version 1.7.3, updated last on 16th December 2016.
+The current version is Version 1.7.3, updated last on 18th December 2016.
 The config was first used in Preseason of Season 3 of Ready Steady Pan.
 Please direct any queries directly about the configs either in the Issues of this repository or in the Ready Steady Pan [Discord](https://steamcommunity.com/linkfilter/?url=http://discord.gg/2Jzr43T).

+We strongly recommend server owners to use the tftrue plugin if they can, along with the official RSP Plugin.

 # Installation